bbbradsmith/hatariB/extras/README.md

 Some programs are not compatible with the AUTO folder, and may crash, or simply not run.
 There are alternative solutions to some of these compatibility problems.

+Please note that only `.ST` image file or other standard uncompressed image formats can be modified. `.STX` and `.IPF` are preservation formats that are not modifyable.

 #### DESKTOP.INF

 If the AUTO folder does not work, know that all TOS versions can save a desktop layout that is applied at startup.
 You simply have to open the folder windows, and arrange them as you would like to see them, and then go to `Options > Save Desktop` to save it to disk.